Boris-Barboris/dsubs/arch/Roadmap.rst

 Input-related event types:
     Mouse moved.
 May generate:
         mouse entered or left component area of interest.
 OnMouseEnter, OnMouseLeave.
+        We simply generate mouse moved event in render cycle since mouse hover is tightly coupled to view, and look for the element under cursor every screen update.
     Mouse button or wheel pressed.
 May trigger input focus switch: onClick... onFocusGain, onFocusLoss.
     Component moved: